divio/divio-cloud-docs/how-to/install-python-dependencies.rst

 How to add arbitrary Python dependencies to a project
 =====================================================

-..  note:: See also: :ref:`install-system-packages`
+..  admonition:: See also

+    * :ref:`tutorial-add-applications`
+    * :ref:`Add new applications to a project tutorial <install-system-packages>`

 Your Divio Cloud project has a ``requirements.in`` file, processed by the ``pip-compile`` command from `pip-tools